October 4, 2023

 Since the boat travel distances are roughly the same from both towns to the main points of interest along the Baunei Coast, it really comes down to what each town has to offer.
 You can of course split your stay across both areas like we did, but be aware that it is a very windy 1.5 hour drive between both towns, so organise your boat trips from the town you plan to stay.

-Cala Gonome
+Cala Gonone

 Santa Maria Navarrese

 The other highlight of staying in Santa Maria Navarrese is that you can spend some time in the extremely adorable town of Baunei.
-This little spot is on the mountain road between Santa Maria Navarrese and Cala Gonome, but just 5-10mins from Santa Maria.
-Baunei is built into a very steep hillside, with incredible views out over vineyards and farms planted across the valley floor below.
-We stayed at the epic guest house Via Roma Charming Rooms in Baunei for a few nights when we wanted to be near to Santa Maria and would highly recommend!
+This little spot is on the mountain road between Santa Maria Navarrese and Cala Gonone, but just 5-10mins from Santa Maria.
+Baunei is built into a very steep cliff, with incredible views out over vineyards and farms planted across the valley floor below.

-The Best Places on the Baunei Coast
+The best beaches on the Baunei Coast

-Cala Goloritze
+Cala Goloritzé

-This is one of the postcard spots on the Baunei Coast, and with good reason.
-Turquoise water meets a cream-coloured rocky coast, with pinnacle structures extending into the sky.
-Despite the fame, we were surprised that this spot was relatively uncrowded.
+Despite being one of the most famous beaches, we were surprised that this spot was relatively uncrowded.
 This was probably because you can’t get to shore here via boat, so it’s a spot to anchor outside the buoy line and admire the view.
-Swim to shore or jump off your boat and float in the clear water.
+Swim to shore or jump off your boat and float in the crystal-clear water.
 Maybe have your pizza lunch here too!

 Note – you can reach this beach by hiking as well.
 We didn’t get to take this trail as we ran out of time, but it’s a good option if you didn’t want to take a boat.
 It’s a cheaper option or an alternative if there’s rough sea conditions getting to this spot via boat.
+Rock climbing and hiking are popular things to do in the Baunei Coast area due to the steep mountains and amazing natural geography here.

 Cala Mariolu